 7 while the morning stars sang together

 The word angels in v.
 7 could be more literally translated as “sons of God.”
 So this means that the sons of God in Job 1:6 and 2:1 were probably angels because humans were not around when God created the heavens.
-Note that the phrase here does not imply “fallen angels.”
-And in Job the sons of God never bred with women, so they are of a different class than the sons of God in Gen. 6.
-Angels, whether fallen or loyal to God, simply do not breed with humans or anyone else.
+Note that the phrase here does not say or imply “fallen angels.”
+And in Job the sons of God are never shown to have bred with women.

 In Dan.
 3 the three Hebrew men were thrown into the fiery furnace and king Nebuchadnezzar saw a fourth person in the flames: